Friday, August 31, 2012

 Wednesday, August 15, 2012

 On warm nights, we sit out on the little deck off our bedroom.
 We’re talking about buying an outdoor heater for the space so we can use it even more than we do.
 We read, or watch an episode of Friday Night Lights on a laptop– we’re midway through season 3 – or just sit and catch up.
 I saw my first shooting star last night, just as we were about to come inside.
 Alexi said he hadn’t seen one since he was around 8 years old.
-One of those little moments of magic that happens around me all the time, somewhere in the background, that I was lucky enough to witness this time.
+One of those little moments of magic that happens around us all the time, somewhere in the background, that I was lucky enough to witness this time.

-Also noteworthy, I made my first and, likely, last batch of ice cream of the summer.
+I made my first and, likely, last batch of ice cream of the summer.
 It was well worth the wait.
 Nectarine.
-The scent of the nectarines cooking, in the process of putting it together, nearly knocked me out.
+The scent of their cooking, in the process of putting it together, nearly knocked me out.

 Our dinner was entirely comprised of vegetables.